Ivanclj/msia423-final-project/README.md

 * Open up `docs/build/html/index.html` to see Sphinx documentation docs.
 * See `docs/README.md` for keeping docs up to date with additions to the repository.

+## Instructions on getting data and database ready

+* See `src/README.md` for detailed guidelines to run scripts for retrieving project data and setting database

 ## Running the application
 ### 1. Set up environment